Renovations to Existing Academic Buildings (REAB)

-In response to the opening of the Integrated Sciences Complex and General Academic Building No. 1 and the planned demolition of the Science Center, UMass Boston has conducted a study to determine a cost-effective strategy for renovating vacated academic space within existing campus buildings, principally located in McCormack Hall and Wheatley Hall.
+In response to the opening of the Integrated Sciences Complex and University Hall, as well as the planned demolition of the Science Center, UMass Boston has conducted a study to determine a cost-effective strategy for renovating vacated academic space within existing campus buildings, principally located in McCormack Hall and Wheatley Hall.
 Both facilities were built in the 1970s and have received only minor renovations since their original construction.

 This backfill renovations project will include a broad range of renovations including but not limited to: gut-level lab renovations, reconfigured classrooms, modernized office and administrative spaces, and various aesthetic improvements.